sparkflows/sparkflows-docs/docs/user-guide/quick-start/2-upload-data-files.rst

     :alt: Quickstart
     :width: 65%

-To use CSV files in the workflow, Fire Insights also allows you to wrap them in datasets.
+To use CSV files in the workflow, Sparkflows also allows you to wrap them in datasets.
 In the next step, you will create datasets from the files you have just uploaded.